syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Data-annotations.md

 # Data Annotations

-The data form supports the following attributes, and these attritbutes can be accessible using Syncfusion.SfDataForm.XForms:
+The data form supports the following attributes, and these attributes can be accessible using Syncfusion.SfDataForm.XForms:

 ## Display attribute